luisdramirez/pSF-Toolbox/README.md

 ## License

-The Population Spatial Frequency Toolbox is released under the MIT License.
-See the [LICENSE](LICENSE.txt) file for details.
+The Population Spatial Frequency Toolbox is released under the GNU General Public License v3.0 or later.
+See the [LICENSE.txt](LICENSE.txt) file for details.